Rachael Ray At 50: 'Eat Your Spaghetti!'

 Excerpted from Rachael Ray 50: Memories and Meals from a Sweet and Savory Life by Rachael Ray.
 Copyright 2019 by Rachael Ray.
 Excerpted by permission of Ballantine Books, an imprint of Random House, a division of Penguin Random House LLC.
 All rights reserved.
 No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.

-Sophia Boyd and Dorothy Parvaz produced this story for radio.
+Sophia Boyd and D. Parvaz produced this story for radio.
 Petra Mayer adapted it for the Web.